react-navigation/react-navigation.github.io/versioned_docs/version-7.x/testing.md

 We recommend using [React Native Testing Library](https://callstack.github.io/react-native-testing-library/) along with [`jest-native`](https://github.com/testing-library/jest-native) to write your tests.

-We are going to write example tests illustrating difference between navigate and push functions using Root Navigator defined below:
+We are going to write example tests illustrating the difference between navigate and push functions using Root Navigator defined below:

 <Tabs groupId="example" queryString="example">
 <TabItem value="static" label="Static" default>